infominer33/infominer33.github.io/_pages/about.md

 This opportunity is particularly abundant, since the masses are still headed off to the debt machine rather than seizing their own destiny.

-This is an incredible moment of opportunity, especially with blockchain where everything I just wrote about tech, is magnified.
+This is an incredible moment of opportunity, especially with blockchain where everything I just wrote about tech is magnified.

 ## Growing Up